5 Reasons to Start Your Business with a Brand

 First off, a quick review of what branding is.

-Branding is channeling your business's vision, goals, and personality into visuals.
-But branding is more than a logo and a color palette.
+Branding is more than a logo and a color palette.
 Branding is the embodiment of your brand down to how your employees interact with customers to what you wear to meet clients.
 It's a process that should be approached with strategy and intention.

-So, let's jump into why your business needs branding.
+So, let's jump into why your business needs a professional visual brand.

 Branding offers professionalism in the best way.